-- A. Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic safewater/lead. systems, agricultural livestock operations, and wildlife. - B. Inorganic contaminants, such as salts and metals, which can be naturally-occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming. - C. Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban stormwater runoff, and residential uses. - D. Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of also come from gas stations, urban stormwater runoff, and septic systems. - E. Radioactive contaminants, which can be naturally occurring or be the result of oil and gas production and mining activities.
+- A. Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic safewater/lead. systems, agricultural livestock operations, and wildlife. - B. Inorganic contaminants, such as salts and metals, which can be naturally-occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming. - C. Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban stormwater runoff, and residential uses. - D. Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of septic systems. - E. Radioactive contaminants, which can be naturally occurring or be the result of oil and gas production and mining activities.